View all frequently asked questions

 The only forms of payment that are accepted are check (personal or certified), cash or money order.
 No credit cards are accepted.

 You can pay your taxes in person at the Treasurer's office located in the Shaler Township Municipal building, 300 Wetzel Road, Glenshaw, PA 15116.
-You can drop them in the drop box located in the main entrance at the township offices.
+You can drop them in the drop box (white mailbox) located in the main entrance at the township offices.
 You can also mail them to the above address.

 If paying in person a receipt will be issued to you at the time of your payment.
 If paying by mail, you must include a self-addressed stamped envelope with your payment.

 Requests for general road service can be reported to the Township general office at 412-486-9700.
 Please note that dangerous road conditions such as missing stop signs, burned out traffic lights or other situations that require immediate assistance, should be reported by dailing 911.
 The issue will be forwarded to the responsible party for action.

 Requests for road signs are reviewed by the police department and public works department for legality and possibly liability.
 Requests for road signs can be addressed, in writing, to Chief Bryan Kelly, Shaler Township Police Department, 300 Wetzel Road, Glenshaw, PA 15116.

 Lines are marked in accordance with Pennsylvania Law and the PA One Call System.
 Painted lines mean that someone, either a utility company, contractor or Shaler Township, will be digging on your property.
 All underground utilities must be marked to prevent cut and damaged lines and utilities during digging.

 Crawford Pool at Kiwanis park opens on Memorial Day weekend through Labor Day, seven days a week, Monday thru Saturday from 12:00 noon to 8:30 p.m. and Sunday 12:00 noon to 7:30 p.m.
 These hours are weather permitting.